alexcong/askpro-mcp/README.md

 ### ask_gpt

-The unified assistant powered by OpenAI GPT-5 Pro via the Responses API with built-in web search.
+Focused assistant powered by OpenAI GPT-5 Pro via the Responses API for high-quality reasoning and synthesis.
 **Parameters:**

 - `prompt` (required): Your question or request.
 Include URLs directly in the